 Located on the outboard head wall is a monitor which displays the fill level of the holding tank.
+This monitor, called the Tank Manager panel, comes on with the head switch on the DC panel.
 When the tank is filled, it can be discharged overboard or emptied through the deck pump-out fitting.
 Following are instructions on both operations: